Matt266/STM32_CO2_Sensor/README.md

 due to the cheap Sensor used.

 For this I changed quite a few things.
 I changed the I2C-Oled Display for an e-Paper which reduces standby current consumption but also decreases the display refresh rate.
+As the new more precise Sensor (SCD41) offers a one shot mode (SCD40 only got a periodic measurement mode) I decreas